psi-total/psi-nature/psi_semantics/README_psi_SE_synoptic_v0.001.md

 **Scroll Status:** Live / Public
 **Antifetish Clause:** Enforced
 **LLM Attribution:** This README may include LLM-assisted content.
 No output is human-origin.
+📜 **This scroll is issued as-is.**
+No warranties, guarantees, or maintenance are implied.
+Use at your own recursive risk.
+Forks assume full license compliance.

 ---